brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 This will return an array of posts with only those two fields: id and title.
 So we got to annother improvement over REST here: *In GraphQL the client can specify in the query what fields are needed so only those are returned in the response.*

-Let's consider another scenario.
+Diving deep into this scenario.
 We are looking at a list of articles and want to the last 5 comments for each of them.
 In REST, we could do something like:

 > requesting the posts of the user 45 using REST
 ```